deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 2. `history` - Conversation context
 3. `misc_prompt` - Additional prompts from nodes/flows
 4. `call_prompt` - Direct response prompts
-5. `last_request` - User's most recent input
+5. `last_turn` - Request and response from the current turn (if response has not yet been generated during current turn, only request is included)

-You can specify the position of the system prompt, message history and misc prompts, prompt specified in response and last message by modifying `PositionConfig`.
+You can change the position of all of the above by modifying `PositionConfig`.

 .. code-block:: python